0xShun/Exoloratory-Data-Analysis-on-Terrorism-hotspots-in-the-philippines/analysis.md

 - Regions like Australasia & Oceania and East Asia have relatively low incident counts, suggesting greater political stability and less susceptibility to global terrorist trends during the analyzed period.

 Emerging Patterns:
-- Sub-Saharan Africa's high number of incidents highlights the increasing activity of groups such as Boko Haram and Al-Shabaab, particularly in the 2010s.
+- Sub-Saharan Africa's high number of incidents highlights the increasing activity of groups such as Boko Haram and Al-Shabaab, particularly in the 2010s (Institute for Economics and Peace, 2020).